Frequently Asked Questions

 What are walking circles?

-Walking circles are small private groups for friends, family, coworkers, or anyone you want to walk alongside.
-A circle shows who walked today, can include simple posts, and helps people gently encourage each other.
+Walking circles are small groups for friends, family, coworkers, or anyone you want to walk alongside.
+A circle shows who walked today, can include simple posts and the occasional gentle event or themed walk, and helps people gently encourage each other.
+Circles are private by default, but you can also make one public so others can find and join it.

 Who can see circle activity?

 Circle activity is for circle members.
-Members can see the circle, who walked today, shared circle posts, and walk photos only when the walker has turned on photo sharing for that circle.
+Members can see the circle, who walked today, and shared circle posts.
+Walk photos and discoveries appear only when the walker has turned on sharing for that circle.

 Still have a question?